-Li et al. (2018) found that while there is a poleward shift in upper-level storm tracks activity with both the initial 0.7 K and the additional 0.5 K warming in the HAPPI multi-model ensemble, Li et al. (2018) found the changes in the at-lower-levels storm tracks to be are less consistent and a similar conclusion can be drawn from the present results.
-Figure 14 shows the changes in the low level storm track activity in the 1.5 K warming experiment for NorESM1 Happi, NorESM1 HappiSO, and NorESM1 HappiAMIP during winter and summer.
-We consider Tthe low-level summer and winter storm tracks are given in terms of the bandpass-filtered meridional eddy heat flux.
+Li et al. (2018) found the changes in the lower-level storm tracks to be less consistent and a similar conclusion can be drawn from the present results.
+We consider the low-level summer and winter storm tracks in terms of the meridional eddy heat flux.
 As in Li et al., the response to the initial 0.7 K warming (Fig. 15) is generally a reduction in storm-track activity, here indicating that the storm-track eddies are transporting less heat poleward.
-The decrease over the North-Atlantic region is stronger in the fully coupled and the SO model than in the AMIP model.
+The decrease over the North -Atlantic region is stronger in the fully coupled and the SO model than in the AMIP model.
 Changes during summer are weak.

-The change in the low level storm track activity in response to the additional 0.5 K warming (is shown in Fig. 1615 for summer and winter) is Again changes are also weak during summer.
-During winter, the AMIP and SO models have an increase southwest of the British Isles over the Nordic Season, but this is less pronounced (and not significant) in the fully coupled model.
-A similar increase is however present in the multi-model mean in Li et al. (2018).
+The response to the additional 0.5 K warming (Fig. 1616) is also weak during summer.
+During winter, the AMIP and SO models have an increase southwest of the British Isles, but this is less pronounced (and not significant) in the fully coupled model.
+A similar increase is present in the multi-model mean in Li et al. (2018).

-The white dots in Fig. 13-16 indicate that only the very strongest changes are significant in NorESM1-Happi and NorESM1-HappiSO whereas the changes in NorESM1-HappiAMIP are more generally significant.
-This could be caused by the smaller number of model years available for the fully coupled and SO model, but it could also reflect a larger spread between the decades/members.
-While not all differences are significant, the similarity (or lack thereof) between the differences in the experiments with active ocean components and in the AMIP experiments does nonetheless increase (or reduce), our confidence in the AMIP results.
+15 The white dots in Fig. 1313 -16 indicate that only the very strongest changes are significant in NorESM1-Happi and NorESM1-HappiSO whereas the changes in NorESM1-HappiAMIP are more generally significant.
+This could be caused by the smaller number of model years available for the fully coupled and SO model, but it could also reflect a larger spread between the decades/and members.
+While not all differences are significant, the similarity (or lack thereof) between certain aspects of the results from the AMIP experiments and 20 differences in the experiments with active ocean components and in the AMIP experiments does nonetheless increase (or reduce), our confidence in those aspects of the AMIP responseresults.

-10 76 Blocking frequency
+6 Blocking frequency

 Extratropical blocking is closely connected to persistent anticyclones, which can suppress precipitation at midlatitudes for periods of up to several weeks.
-The ability of climate models to simulate the occurrence of droughts at mid-latitudes in the present and in future climates is conditioned by the models ability to simulate blocking (e.g. Woolings et al., 2018).
+The ability of climate models to simulate the occurrence of droughts at mid-latitudes in the present and in future climates is conditioned by the models' ability to simulate blocking (e.g. Woollings et al., 2018).

-Figure 17Figure 16 shows the PD blocking frequency for NorESM1-Happi, NorESM1-HappiSO, and NorESM1-HappiAMIP for the winter and summer seasons.
-The blocking frequency is underestimated over the North Atlantic and western Europe during winter and over large parts of Eurasia during summer. -The performance of the three models is generally similar, although some differences can be seen.
-The overestimation in NorESM1-Happi at 120 °W is for instance not as pronounced in the other two models.
+Figure 17Figure 17 shows the PD blocking frequency for NorESM1-Happi, NorESM1-HappiSO, and NorESM1-HappiAMIP for the winter and summer seasons.
+The blocking frequency is underestimated over the North Atlantic and western Europe during winter and over large parts of Eurasia during summer.
+The performance of the three models is generally similar, although some differences can be seen.
+The overestimation in NorESM1-Happi at 120-°W is for instance not as pronounced in the other two models.
 The SO and AMIP models perform slightly better over the Pacific, but the blocking occurrence is still underestimated in the Atlantic sector.